Additional payments

 Additional duties:

-• will usually continue for a period of 3 to 12 months and a maximum of up to 15% above the RFJ can be added.
-The manager may seek advice from the relevant People Business Partner regarding the percentage to be added, if appropriate
+• the manager should seek advice from the relevant People Business Partner regarding period and the percentage to be added

 • will be paid to individual employees only